si/readme/README.md

 ![My face](https://avatars2.githubusercontent.com/u/26605415?s=460&v=4 "This is my face")

-I'm Si.
+I'm [Si Jobling](https://sijobling.com).
 This is my readme.
-It tries to summarise my role at ASOS and what it might mean to you.
+It tries to summarise my role as a team leader and what it might mean to you.

 ## 😵 WTF?

 This README is intended to explain who I am, what I do and what you can expect from me at ASOS.

-It includes a brief overview of my profile, responsibilities, my principles and values, 121’s and anything else I deem necessary to share.
-(Side note: I do tend to suffer from TMI at times).
+It includes a brief overview of my profile, responsibilities, my principles and values, 121’s and anything else I deem necessary to share. (_Warning_: I do tend to suffer from TMI at times).

-The expected audience are new starters but not exclusively - it can be referred to by direct reports, peers and seniors to hold me accountable.
+The expected audience are people I've recently met but not exclusively - it can be referred to by direct reports, peers and seniors to hold me accountable.

-In the true nature of transparency and sharing, I’ve open-sourced this in Git with some geeky Markdown.
+In the true nature of transparency and sharing, I’ve open-sourced this in [Github](https://github.com/si/readme) with some geeky Markdown.
 This way all the change history is available along with the ability for shared modifications.
 Plus I get to stretch my tech skills beyond Yet-Another-Office-Doc.
 You might also notice I like lists.

 ## 🗣️ About Me

-* I’m Si Jobling (aka _SimonJ_ on internal comms) and I work in the Web Platform, mostly focused on My Account.
+* I’m Si Jobling (aka _Si_ wherever possible) and I work on the Saved Items tech platform.
 * My official title is “Agile Delivery Manager”, which roughly equates to `(isScrummaster || isFlowmaster || isAgileCoach) && isLineManager`
 * I started ASOS as a UI Engineer back in 2013 when there were just a handful of us.
-I tend to understand mostly what’s going on with the applications but my coding skills are dwindling (see above).
+I tend to understand mostly what’s going on with all the applications but my coding skills are dwindling (see above).
-* I've been around having worked previously on Content Platform, Checkout & Optimisation Testing (aka MVT) so I know quite a few people.
+* I've been "around" having worked previously on Content Platform, Checkout & Optimisation Testing (aka MVT) so I know quite a few people.
 Feel free to ask me for guidance.
 * I’m normally called a “Northerner” or “Brummie” as I travel from beyond Watford and originate from the Birmingham office.
 I am neither.
 * I’m an early bird and tend to be in the office around 8.15am.
 Late afternoon meetings are not ideal as I want to get home to my family.
 * I’m a little bit OCD (it’s hereditary).
 I’m quick to highlight typos and grammar - don’t hate me, just embrace it.
 I also like to have accurate data - make sure our project trackers and calendars are up-to-date!
 * Similarly, I hate unread counters.
-I try to find zen with _Inbox Zero_ and always read Slack messages.
+I try to find zen with _Inbox Zero_ and always read Slack messages with the power of `Cmd+K`.
 If I’ve missed your comms, you have the right to poke me with a reminder.
 * I’m often seen as the “good cop”.
-I tend to focus on people’s strengths or try to understand their weaknesses.
+I tend to focus on people’s strengths or try to understand their areas of improvement.
 Please don’t abuse this.
-* I have a history of being the social committee, often organising group and community events to create platforms for speaking.
+* I have a history of being the social committee, often organising group and community events to create opportunities for speaking and sharing.
 I will probably encourage you to take part.

 ## 💼 Core Responsibilities